stangwin/VONE_Dev/docs/PLANNING.md

 This CRM is being built with a prompt-first development strategy.
 The intent is not to become a full-stack coder, but to manage product vision, guide AI-based development, and validate outcomes.

 To support this, the project includes:

 - `docs/RULES_OF_ENGAGEMENT.md` — defines how AI should respond to prompts
 - `docs/CHANGELOG.md` — defines what has changed and when
 - `docs/PLANNING.md` — defines what we’re doing and why

-AI tooling (Replit, ChatGPT, etc.) should always refer to these documents before executing code changes.
+AI tooling (Replit, ChatGPT, Claude, etc.) should always refer to these documents before executing code changes.

 ---

-_Last updated: 2025-07-15_
+_Last updated: 2025-07-16_